kubernetes-sigs/kernel-module-management/docs/mkdocs/developer/index.md

 # Design notes

-The OOT Operator brings a new `Module` CRD.
+Kernel Module Management brings a new `Module` CRD.
 `Module` represents an out-of-tree kernel module that must be inserted into the cluster nodes’ kernel through a DriverContainer scheduled by a `DaemonSet`.

-The OOTO optionally builds and runs DriverContainers on the cluster.
+KMM optionally builds and runs DriverContainers on the cluster.
 It picks the right DriverContainer image by leveraging kernel mappings in the `Module` CRD that describe which image should be used for which kernel.